Turk Barrett: Publication history

-Turk Barrett first appears in Daredevil #69 (Oct.
-1970) and was created by writer Roy Thomas and artist Gene Colan.
+Turk Barrett first appeared in Daredevil #69 (October 1970) and was created by writer Roy Thomas and artist Gene Colan.

+Initially introduced as a member of the Hell's Kitchen street gang known as the Thunderbolts, Barrett developed into a recurring background antagonist in Frank Miller's acclaimed run on Daredevil during the early 1980s.
+Writer Frank Miller and artist Klaus Janson utilized Barrett as comic relief, frequently depicting his botched criminal schemes, such as his disastrous attempts to steal and operate the armored suits of supervillains like Mauler in Daredevil #179 (February 1982) and Stilt-Man in Daredevil #229 (April 1986).

+Though primarily associated with *Daredevil*, Barrett has appeared across various other Marvel Comics titles over the decades.
+In 2018, writer Gerry Duggan prominently featured Barrett in the crossover event Infinity Countdown, where the small-time criminal unexpectedly comes into possession of the Mind Gem and briefly joins Doctor Strange's reformed Infinity Watch.

 Fictional character biography

 Turk Barrett was a small-time crook operating in Hell's Kitchen, Manhattan.
 Roscoe Sweeney once sent Barrett to pay Jack Murdock to throw a boxing match.
 Barrett was associated with a street gang called the Thunderbolts.
-Barrett also worked for Eric Slaughter.
-Barrett once stole Mauler's armor from Aaron Soames to confront Daredevil, but he is defeated in seconds during their confrontation.
 Barrett later stole Stilt-Man's armor, offering his services but the Kingpin declined to employ "idiots", and Wilbur Day contacted Daredevil with knowledge of how to defeat him.
 Barrett has spent quite a bit of time at Josie's Bar in New York City.
 His criminal associate Grotto often reluctantly participates in Barrett's schemes.
 Barrett once mugged someone at Christmas and intended to use the Yuletide attire of Santa Claus to swindle charitable donations.
-When Matt Murdock told him to take the Santa suit off, Barrett stabbed him with a knife, thus carelessly foiling his own plan by getting blood all over the suit.
+When Matt Murdock told him to take the Santa suit off, Barrett stabbed him with a knife, thus carelessly foiling his own plan by getting blood on the suit.

-During the 2016 "Civil War II" storyline, Barrett is with the Kingpin when they hear from the barista Armand that his girlfriend Sonia went missing.
-They track Sonia down to a human trafficking business that Man Mountain Marko and Janus Jardeesh (Kingpin's former minion) were working for.

 During the 2018 "Infinity Countdown" storyline, Barrett comes into possession of the Mind Gem.
-While doing a ride-sharing scam as he's driving through Greenwich Village, Barrett stumbled upon Skrulls ambushing the monks tasked with delivering the Mind Infinity Gem to Doctor Strange at the Sanctum Sanctorum.
-Snatching the Mind Gem in the confusion, Barrett realizes his ambition to build a criminal empire that could supplant the former Kingpin organization.
-After briefly confronting Barrett, Daredevil regains his sight when in his presence.
-Mastering the gem's power, Barrett uses it to brainwash the judges overseeing criminal cases involving several key underworld players, offering them light sentences in return for their money and connections.
-Daredevil caught wind of Barrett's goals and warns him against playing in the "big leagues".
-Strange later tracked down Barrett in order to take the Mind Gem back from him, only for Barrett to evade the Sorcerer Supreme.
-He is among the Infinity Gem holders who are contacted by Strange to reform the Infinity Watch and safeguard the Infinity Gems from such calamities including Thanos.
+Doctor Strange tries to take the Mind Gem back, only for Barrett to evade him.
+Barrett is among the Infinity Gem holders who are contacted by Strange to reform the Infinity Watch and safeguard the Infinity Gems.
+Barrett later returns the Mind Gem to Strange, frightened by its power.

-During the "Infinity Wars" storyline, Barrett is compelled to attend a meeting of the Infinity Watch in Central Park.
-He is accompanied by fellow holders Bullseye, Sandman, Spot, Tombstone and Typhoid Mary.
-As the heroes are fighting Gamora's Requiem form, Doctor Strange takes the opportunity to transport Barrett to an alternate dimension.
-Frightened by being shown the true power of the Mind Gem, Barrett turns it over to Strange without hesitation.